rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

     url: https://www.dlr.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include non-graphitizing carbon,
+bio: My research interests include non-graphitizing carbon, pyrolysis, biochar and development of carbon-based nanocomposites for carbon capture.

 # Interests to show in About widget
 interests:
   - Non-graphitizing carbon
-  - Pyrolysis
+  - Slow Pyrolysis
+  - Biogenic nanocomposites
-  - Carbon capture
+  - Carbon capture and storage
   - Biochar
-  - Carbon sequestration
+  - Life cycle modelling

 # Education to show in About widget
 education: